Analysis - Obama growing isolated on Syria as support wanes

 Obama is scheduled to address the American public on television on Tuesday, but even his political allies fear that his acknowledged power as an orator will be tested, given that polls show a majority of Americans opposed to his plan for military action.

-White House Chief of Staff Denis McDonough suggested that the speech will repeat points Obama has already made several times.
+White House Chief of Staff Dennis McDonough suggested that the speech will repeat points Obama has already made several times.

 "What he'll tell the country is what this is, which is a targeted, limited, consequential" use of military force, McDonough said during a round of appearances on Sunday TV shows.